Teresa Theophano, LCSW

 Get to know me:

-I’m a licensed clinical social worker in NYC, working with LGBT older adults.
-I’m also a freelance writer and co-editor of the anthology Headcase: LGBTQ Writers and Artists on Mental Health and Wellness (Oxford University Press, 2019), and I have contributed to myriad anthologies and websites.
+I’m a licensed clinical social worker in NYC, working in geriatric mental health.
+I’m also a freelance writer and co-editor of the anthology Headcase: LGBTQ Writers and Artists on Mental Health and Wellness (Oxford University Press, 2019).

 What does affirmative psychotherapy mean to me?